ICS4U - Unit 1 - Fundamental Concepts and Recursion

 The programming language of choice in this course is Python .
 I am aware that some of you will have programmed in different languages in Grade 11.
 There really isn’t much i can do to change that, but its the skills from grade 11 are what were important.
 So if you were a good coder in grade 11, it shouldn’t be too much of a chore to pick up a new language pretty quickly, and you will need to put in some extra effort right away to get caught up with the essentials of Python.
 If you have any interest in computer science as a future career, working with different languages is essential.

-• A proper computer PC / Mac is required in this course.
+• A proper computer PC / Mac is HIGHLY RECOMMENDED in this course.

 The first thing you will need to do is setup an IDE (Integrated Development Environment) o your computer to run Python.